 git diff origin/target-branch -- src/auth.ts

-Confirm the intended fix is present on the target branch.
+git status should report no cherry-pick in progress, and the intended fix should be present on the branch.

 Prevention

-- Before cherry-picking, check whether the commit is already in the target branch:
+- Before picking, check if the commit is already there:

-git branch --contains abc1234— if the target branch is listed, the cherry-pick will be empty. - Use
+git branch --contains abc1234.
+If the target branch is listed, the pick will be empty. - List only commits not yet equivalent on the target with

-git log --oneline A..Band cross-reference withgit log --oneline target. - Prefer
+git log --oneline A..Band cross-reference withgit log --oneline target. - Always pass

---skipby default and log the skipped SHAs so the team knows which commits were no-ops. - Document which commits have been cherry-picked across branches in a
+--empty=dropfor ranges and--skipfor the per-conflict case, and log the skipped SHAs so the team knows which commits were no-ops. - Track which commits have been backported across branches in a

-BACKPORTS.mdor via pull-request labels so teammates do not duplicate the work.
+BACKPORTS.mdfile or via PR labels so teammates do not duplicate the work.

 FAQ

-Q: I skipped the cherry-pick but the bug fix is not on the target branch.
+Q: I ran --skip but the bug fix is not on the target branch.
 What happened?

-A: Skipping means Git determined the changes were already present.
-Run git log --all --oneline --grep="your fix description" to find where the fix landed.
-It may be on a different branch or under a different commit message.
+A: Skipping means Git found the change already equivalent on this branch.
+Find where it landed with git log --all --oneline --grep="your fix description" or git log --all --oneline -- src/auth.ts.
+It may be under a different commit message or on another branch.

 Q: Can I cherry-pick just one hunk from a commit, not the whole commit?

 A: Yes.
-Use git cherry-pick -n abc1234 (the -n / --no-commit flag stages the changes without committing), then git reset HEAD src/auth.ts to unstage unwanted files, and finally git commit.
+Run git cherry-pick -n abc1234 (the -n / --no-commit flag stages without committing), then git restore --staged <unwanted-file> to drop files you do not want, and finally git commit.

 Q: git cherry-pick --continue fails with “no cherry-pick in progress.”
 What went wrong?

-Q: We cherry-pick hotfixes to a release branch regularly.
+Q: We cherry-pick hotfixes to a release branch constantly.
 Is there a better workflow?